MirrorNetworking/Mirror/docs/General/Migration.md

 ### 2. Install Mirror

-Get Mirror from the asset store and import it in your project (link to be provided)
+Get Mirror from the [asset store](https://assetstore.unity.com/packages/tools/network/mirror-129321) and import it in your project.
+Alternatively you can grab the latest [release](https://github.com/vis2k/Mirror/releases) from GitHub if you're feeling adventurous.
+**NOTE:** You must restart Unity after adding Mirror to the project for the components menu to update correctly.

 ### 3. Replace namespace